Gilbert Livingston (cricketer)

-Gilbert Vivian Livingston (born 22 November 1877 in the West Indies, death details unknown) was a West Indian cricketer who toured with the first West Indian touring side to England in 1900.
+Gilbert Vivian Livingston (22 November 1877 – 29 December 1928) was a West Indian cricketer who toured with the first West Indian touring side to England in 1900.

 Initially he was a reserve in the 1900 touring side but with a number of players dropping out he became a member of the team.
 He was described as a "very good bowler; quite the best player Jamaica can put forward".
 However he proved to be a disappointment and played in only two matches, against Warwickshire and Wiltshire.
 He was a member of Kensington and Kingston Cricket Club.

 He played his cricket in Jamaica where opportunities to play in big matches were limited.
 He played against Priestley's side in 1896-97 and in one of the matches against Lord Brackley's side in 1904-05.

 Against Priestley's team he took 7-49 and 6-62 and proved to be the only effective bowler.

+He died in Kingston in 1928.